Distributed computing

 end

-In this case the loop iterations are executed in parallel, without using the macro the execution time of the loop would take 4 seconds.
+In this case, the loop iterations are executed in parallel, without using the macro, the execution time of the cycle would take 4 seconds.

-The @everywhere macro is used to execute code on all available processors in parallel calculations without having to explicitly specify each process.
+The macro @everywhere is used to execute code on all available processors in parallel computing without having to explicitly specify each process.

-This example will be executed on every processor available for parallel calculations and will output the eigenvalues of the random matrix A:
+This example will be executed on every processor available for parallel computing and will output the eigenvalues of a random matrix A:

 @everywhere begin